Life Insurance Beneficiaries: Who to Name and How to Update Them

 Not Coordinating with Your Estate Plan

 Your life insurance beneficiaries should align with your overall estate planning goals.
 Consult with an estate planning attorney to ensure your beneficiary designations work harmoniously with trusts, wills, and other financial documents.
-This is especially important for high-net-worth individuals concerned about estate taxes.
+This is especially important for high-net-worth individuals.
+The 2026 federal estate tax exemption sits at $15 million per individual and $30 million for married couples using portability, but state-level estate taxes can still apply at much lower thresholds.

 Naming Your Estate as Beneficiary